Search

 outside the European Union.

-in the absence of an adequacy decision, other legally permitted grounds, either on the basis of (a) a legally binding and enforceable instrument between public authorities or bodies; (b) binding corporate rules; or (c) standard contractual clauses on data protection (formerly called model clauses) adopted by the EC, etc.
+in the absence of an adequacy decision, other grounds permitted by law, either on the basis of (a) a legally binding and enforceable instrument between public authorities or bodies; (b) binding corporate rules; whether (c) standard contractual data protection clauses (formerly called model clauses) adopted by the EC, etc.

 Your rights and options as a data subject

-Right to rectification: The data subject has the right to request the rectification of any inaccurate or incomplete data held about him in order to protect the accuracy of such information and to adapt it to the data processing.
+Right to rectification: the data subject shall have the right to request the rectification of any inaccurate or incomplete data held about him or her in order to safeguard the accuracy of such information and to adapt it to the processing of the data.

-Right to erasure: The data subject has the right to request that the data controller delete information about him or her and that it no longer processes the data.
+Right to erasure: The data subject has the right to request that the data controller erases information about him or her and no longer processes the data.

-Right to restriction of processing: The data subject has the right to request that the data controller process his/her data to a limited extent.
+Right to restriction of processing: the data subject has the right to request the data controller to process his/her data on a limited basis.

-Right to data portability: The data subject has the right to request data portability, which means that the data subject may receive the personal data initially provided in a structured and commonly used format, or that the data subject may request the transfer of the data of another data controller.
+Right to data portability: the data subject has the right to request data portability, which means that the data subject may receive the personal data originally provided in a structured and commonly used format, or that the data subject may request the data to be transferred to another data controller.

-Right to object: The data subject who provides personal data to the data controller has the right to object at any time to the processing of the data for a number of reasons listed in the GDPR without having to justify his decision.
+Right to object: a data subject who provides personal data to the data controller has the right to object to processing on a number of grounds set out in the GDPR at any time, without having to justify his or her decision.

-Right not to be subject to automated individual decision-making: The data subject has the right not to be subject to a decision based solely on automated processing, including profiling, if such profiling produces a legal effect concerning the data subject or similarly significantly affects him/her.
+Right not to be subject to automated individual decision-making: the data subject has the right not to be subject to a decision based solely on automated processing, including profiling, where such profiling produces a legal effect concerning the data subject or similarly significantly affects him/her.

-Right to lodge a complaint with a supervisory authority: Any data subject has the right to lodge a complaint with a supervisory authority, in particular in the EU Member State where he or she has his habitual residence, place of work or place of the alleged infringement, if the data subject considers that the processing of personal data concerning him or her infringes the GDPR.
+Right to lodge a complaint with a supervisory authority: every data subject has the right to lodge a complaint with a supervisory authority, in particular in the EU Member State where he or she is habitually resident, where he or she has a place of work or where the alleged infringement is taking place, if the data subject considers that the processing of personal data concerning him or her infringes the GDPR.

-Whenever the processing is based on consent, as in Article 7 of the GDPR, the data subject can revoke his or her consent at any time.If you need more information about the processing of your personal data, please see the section How to contact us.Updates to the Privacy Policy
+Whenever processing is based on consent, as per Article 7 of the GDPR, the data subject may withdraw his or her consent at any time.For more information about the processing of your personal data, please see the How to contact us section.Updates to the Personal Data Processing Policy

-This Privacy Policy (including any amendments) may be updated periodically to reflect changes in our privacy practices and laws.
+This Privacy Policy (including any amendments) may be updated periodically to reflect changes in our privacy practices and the law.
 We will notify you of significant changes by posting a notice on our website indicating the date of the last update.How to contact us

-If you have any questions or comments about this Privacy Policy or if you want to exercise your rights, please write to the postal/email address:Trigon Consulting s.r.o.
+If you have any questions or comments about this Personal Data Processing Policy or if you wish to exercise your rights, please write to the following postal/email address:TRIGON Consulting s.r.o.

 trigon@trigon-consulting.sk